 Getting to Asahidake

-Asahikawa Airport is only 45 mins, Asahikawa City and Furano both an hour or bit more.
+Asahikawa Airport is only 45 mins, Asahikawa City and Furano both a bit over an hour’s drive away.

 Or under same ownership, the more exclusive Deer Valley hotel is just down the road.